Michigan Online Poker

 Is online poker legal in Michigan?

 Yes.
 Online poker is part of the Lawful Internet Gaming Act (H 4311), which was signed into law in December 2019.
-Rules and regulations are currently being developed.
+The first launch (PokerStars) was in January 2021.

 No, you do not need to be a Michigan resident.
 But Michigan account holders must be physically located within the state when playing in an online poker room.
 Geofencing technology is used to track a player’s location.

 No-limit Texas Hold’em will be easy to find.
-Pot-limit Omaha and a variety of stud games should also be available.
+Pot-limit Omaha and a variety of stud games also are available.

 As long as you are playing at a licensed poker site that is regulated by the Michigan Gaming Control Board, the games will be fair and your account safe.
 Do not play online poker at offshore-based sites, which operate with no oversight and provide unnecessary risks.